Krasnoyarsk State Pedagogical University: History

 KSPU was founded in 1932 by the Decree of the Council of People's Commissars of the RSFSR No. 289 as the Krasnoyarsk State Pedagogical Institute.
 The institute had four departments, which accepted 118 students, as well as 50 students of the working faculty.
 It was located in the building of the former women's gymnasium.
 Its historical predecessor is considered to be the Krasnoyarsk Institute of Public Education, which existed in Krasnoyarsk in 1920–1924 and was attached to the Irkutsk Institute of Public Education.

 In 1935, a correspondence department was opened at KSPI.
 The Teachers' Institute was also created in the structure of the KSPI.

 In 1982, KSPI was awarded the Order of the Badge of Honour.

-In December 1994, the Institute was transformed into the Krasnoyarsk State Pedagogical University.
+In December 1994, the institute was transformed into the Krasnoyarsk State Pedagogical University.

-Since 1999, the writer Viktor Astafyev has been an honorary professor of the KSPU.

-Since January 28, 2004, the Krasnoyarsk State Pedagogical University has been named after him.

 In 2005, the university entered the top 100 universities in Russia.
 It was also awarded the European Quality of Education medal.

 The scientists of KSPU achieved the greatest success in archeology, zoology, history, Russian language, pedagogy, sociology, physics, chemistry and philosophy.